HN721/fgo24-react-redux-persist/README.md

-# React Basic
+# React TravelApp

-This repo contains the source code of the React to Todo List Using global state management useContext and how to handle data with context
+This repo contains the source code of the React to Todo List Using global state management Redux and Take data with redux presisit

 ## Preview